pinax/pinax-referrals/README.md

 Externalizes the logic that generates the referral code. `pinax-referrals` ships with a default that will generate a random 40-character alpha-numeric string that can also be used as a reference implementation.
-The callable defined by the fully qualified path is passed a single parameter that is the class of the referral model, or `Referral`.
-This is done as a pure convenience so as to alleviate the need for you to have to import it should you need it (and you most likely will if you want to be certain of uniqueness).
+The callable defined by the fully qualified path is passed the class of the referral model (or `Referral`) and the actual referral model instance.

 #### `PINAX_REFERRALS_ACTION_DISPLAY`